jenca-adam/awiki/pages/aubrun2021entangleability/page.md

 ## Reference

-Guillaume Aubrun, Ludovico Lami, Carlos Palazuelos, Martin Plavala,Entangleability of cones,Geometric and Functional Analysis, 31(2), 181-205, Nov 2021,
+Guillaume Aubrun, Ludovico Lami, Carlos Palazuelos, Martin Plavala, Entangleability of cones, Geometric and Functional Analysis, 31(2), 181-205, Nov 2021,

 ## Abstract
   We solve a long-standing conjecture by Barker, proving that the minimal and